 Amend(0)

-Sorry to see the sad state of affairs in this "Unorganized sector of the modern world".
-It is regrettable to note that this construction/real estate sector will never be organized because the investors and leaders would prefer to operate in grey areas.
-There is so much of an undercurrent to manage as most of them operate with tons of hard cash, and the regrettable part is the regulatory bodies turn a blind eye to it.
+Sorry to see the sad state of affairs in this "Unorganized sector of the modern world."
+It is regrettable to note that this construction/real estate sector will never be organized because the investors and leaders prefer to operate in grey areas.
+There is so much of an undercurrent to manage as most of them operate with tons of hard cash, and the regrettable part is that the regulatory bodies turn a blind eye to it.

-Actually, you need a separate regulatory body to monitor these construction-related injustices and breakdown of the legal process, which are glaring in the day-to-day functioning of real estate cum construction companies.
+Actually, you need a separate regulatory body to monitor these construction-related injustices and the breakdown of the legal process, which are glaring in the day-to-day functioning of real estate cum construction companies.
 My suggestion is to keep flagging such draconian acts and persuade them to change their "hell let loose" attitude towards weaker sections of the talent pool.

 From India, Madras